 - Know the strength needed for the line you are shopping for.

-- In regard to the diameter the line might be stretched out and not the same diameter it used to be.
-It might be the reason it doesn’t hold in the clutch like it did when it was new.
-Go with the diameter it was when new.
+- The diameter of your line might be stretched out and not the same diameter it used to be.
+This might be the reason the clutch does not hold the line like it used to.
+Purchase the diameter it was when the line was new.

 Tools available for you: